 Appropriate protection for social occasions

-Social events involving alcohol require the right preventive protection.
-For a 2-hour pre-dinner drink: a light male guard (about 3.4–5.1 fl oz capacity, 100–150 ml), invisible under pants.
-For a 4-hour dinner with drinks: a medium-absorbency brief (about 6.8–10 fl oz, 200–300 ml), secure without excessive bulk.
-For a wedding or New Year’s Eve: a high-absorbency boxer brief (about 13.5–17 fl oz, 400–500 ml) or a mid-evening change.
+Social events involving alcohol call for the right preventive protection matched to the occasion.
+For a 2-hour pre-dinner gathering, a light male guard with about 3–5 fl oz of capacity is typically invisible under dress clothes.
+For a 4-hour dinner with drinks, a medium-absorbency brief offering 7–10 fl oz of protection provides security without excessive bulk.
+For a wedding or a New Year's Eve celebration, a high-absorbency boxer brief in the 14–17 fl oz range — or a mid-evening change — is the smart choice.

 Hydration and compensation techniques